 Chase doesn’t allow you to have both the Chase Sapphire Preferred and the Chase Sapphire Reserve at the same time.
 So I opted to product change my Sapphire Preferred to the Chase Freedom Unlimited card so that I could open myself up to applying for the Chase Sapphire Reserve (a few years ago).
 Check out this post on how to switch from the Chase Sapphire Preferred to the Chase Sapphire Reserve.
 There are a few steps you need to go through to make sure you receive the sign-up bonus when applying for the Chase Sapphire Reserve.

 You can fully compare the two cards (and apply for either) here!

 Ok – onto the Chase Freedom Unlimited.
 I product changed my Sapphire Preferred to the Chase Freedom Unlimited.
 This is a great card to have in your wallet!
 Check it out, along with other similar cards, here!
 It is similar to the Chase Freedom in that while you do earn rewards from purchases made on the card, the rewards are only transferable to Chase travel partners if you have a higher tier card (the Chase Sapphire Preferred (recommended!), Chase Sapphire Reverse, or Chase Ink Business Preferred).

-For that reason, I use this card for my everyday, personal spend when the spend isn’t eligible for any of the bonus categories offered by the 5x Chase Freedom categories or the 3x Chase Sapphire Reserve categories (travel and dining).
+The 1.5X rewards on every purchase outside of the higher bonus categories is the reason, I use this card for my everyday, personal spend when the spend isn’t eligible for any of the bonus categories offered by the 5X Chase Freedom categories or the 3X Chase Sapphire Reserve categories.
 Essentially, I use this card for every purchase that doesn’t land in a bonus category on another card.
 Check out how the Chase Freedom Unlimited compares to other cards (and apply for it) here!

 Chase Sapphire Reserve